 Now, the problem here isn’t your tube of foundation.
 Instead, it’s the wrong shade because you failed to choose one that suited your complexion type.

 This Foundation Was the Perfect Shade!
 What Went Wrong?

 There are tricks to finding your ideal shade – no matter the type of makeup you want to apply.
 And it starts by understanding how undertones in skin work.

 If you’re like many women, you’ve probably made the mistake of buying a foundation, concealer, blush – even bronzing powder – that was a little bit off.
 It was too dull, too peachy, or too sallow.

-Sure, the product probably matched your skin tone.
-But if it doesn’t also complement the underlying colors beneath your skin, you could have a problem.
+So if your choice doesn’t also complement the underlying colors beneath your skin, you could have a problem.

 Below the Surface: Undertones in Skin versus Surface Skin Pigment

 You’ll be surprised to learn that color pigments present on your skin’s surface aren’t the same as those beneath it.
 In fact, the ones you see are a mix of yellow and blue tones that have been created by exposure to various types of sunlight.

 This is why some people have a difficult time finding their perfect shade right out of the bottle.